Career Development: Employment Statistics

 Our dedicated Law Career Development professional staff provides comprehensive services to support students and graduates in their transitions from law school to professional life.

 - One-on-One Counseling: Beginning in their first year, students receive individualized guidance and coaching from one of our four attorney-career counselors.

-- Real-Time Information on Jobs, Networking: LCS utilizes a blog, e-news, Facebook, LinkedIn and a YouTube channel to inform students about trends in the market, job search advice, job and grant opportunities and networking events, with a specially structured program for public interest opportunities.
+- Real-Time Information on Jobs, Networking: LCD utilizes a blog, e-news, Facebook, LinkedIn and a YouTube channel to inform students about trends in the market, job search advice, job and grant opportunities and networking events, with a specially structured program for public interest opportunities.

 - Recruitment Programs: GGU hosts semi-annual recruitment programs and promotes job fairs to link students with formal internship and job opportunities.
-LCS also maintains a password-protected website featuring job listings and a database of 7,000 employers.
+LCD also maintains a password-protected website featuring job listings and a database of 7,000 employers.